 Students selecting this option can satisfy their capstone requirement by working on a self-defined information systems project approved by the MSIS program director.
 This option, upon approval, is expected to span a minimum of two quarters and students are encouraged to start the process once they have completed most of their core courses.
 Students are responsible for the project completion, and students should submit all deliverables stated in their project proposal, including a working prototype and the final report summarizing their results and the learning experiences

-This option consists of three MSIS Capstone courses: MSIS 2645 (1 unit) (for project proposal), and MSIS 2646 (2 units) and MSIS 2647 (3 units) (for project execution).
-It is intended that MSIS 2645 (1 unit) will be completed in 3 months, during which students are expected to write a successful project proposal, identify knowledge and skills needed for project execution, required data and resources necessary for project completion.
-The MSIS 2646 (2 units) and MSIS 2647 (3 units) are intended to be completed over a sequence of two quarters.
+This option consists of three MSIS Capstone courses: MSIS 2645 (1 unit) (for project proposal) & MSIS 2646 (2 units) & MSIS 2647 (3 units) (for project execution).
+It is intended that MSIS 2645 (1 unit) will be completed in three months, during which students are expected to write a successful project proposal, identify knowledge and skills needed for project execution, required data and resources necessary for project completion.
+The MSIS 2646 (2 units) & MSIS 2647 (3 units) are intended to be completed over a sequence of two quarters.
 Given the length of the design project option, students deciding to pursue this option should contact the MSIS Capstone Project Manager one year before expected graduation date.

 The design project option is initiated by students and supervised by a faculty.
 The objective of the design project is to focus on an area of personal/group interest, possibly a start-up concept, solving a self-initiated problem by applying and integrating the knowledge gained in the MSIS program.
 Students will developing extra-curricular skills (decision making, negotiation, making contacts, confidence building, and teamwork) and demonstrate skills and competencies to enhance employability and entrepreneurship.
 MSIS students will be interviewed and a team is selected by the Capstone Project Manager.
 The team will be limited in size, with typically three or four students in a group.
 The team will define the problem, perform a feasibility study, analyze the problem, design a solution, and implement the project.